-Quantum Leap Field Trips take Hoosiers inside fascinating sites of discovery, problem-solving and innovation.
+Quantum Leap Field Trips took Hoosiers inside fascinating sites of discovery, problem-solving and innovation.
 These indelible adult field trips, co-led by scientists and humanities scholars, combine tours with short literary readings in order to help us think, read and talk about how new frontiers of inquiry reshape our understanding of what it means to be human.
-Each trip concludes with a snacks, drinks and discussion.
+Each trip concluded with a snack, drinks and discussion.

 Past Field Trips

 Explore the final frontier at Mooresville’s Link Observatory (July 28, 2017) | Recap

 When it was built in 1939, Morgan County’s Link Observatory was the eighth largest telescope in the nation.
 From the late 1940s through the late 1960s, more than 90 percent of all new asteroids discovered worldwide were found by the Link Observatory!
 On this Field Trip, we stepped onto the observation deck of a research-grade facility and used the giant telescope to peer into the night sky, something humans have been doing and writing about for thousands of years.
 We paired the latest information on space exploration from NASA with timeless literature that helps us consider our place in the universe, then settled in for a truly far-out discussion.

 Consider what separates humans from animals at the Indianapolis Zoo (Aug.
 25, 2017) | Recap